 1. You may find the answer to your question in our archive of over 3,000 questions and responses in the categories on the right.

-3. Our expertise is workplace communication, not legal or medical.
+3. Our expertise is workplace communication, not legal or medical concerns.
 Under the “Useful Links” tab at the top, we list sites to which you might submit legal and medical questions.

 4. We also are not romantic advisers, unless the situation is having an effect on others in the office.
 You will receive better advice by talking to someone to whom you can fully explain the situation, preferably in person.

 5. We do not promise or claim our advice is the only or best you might get elsewhere.
 We suggest that in addition to what we advise, you consult other sources.